KonyD/go-quiz-game/README.md

 # go-quiz-game
-Quiz game written in Go.
+A basic terminal based quiz game written in Go.

 **Running the project:**
 ```bash